Underground (David Bowie song)

 "Underground" is a song written and recorded by David Bowie for the soundtrack of the 1986 film Labyrinth.
-It reached No. 21 in the UK Singles Chart.
+It reached No. 21 on the UK Singles Chart.

 Details and background

 Bowie wrote and recorded five songs for Labyrinth, in which he also starred as Jareth, the king of the goblins.
 "Underground" is the film's theme song; a slower, re-scored version by composer Trevor Jones plays over the opening credits whilst Bowie's original version plays during the end credits.
 Explaining his choice of musical style for the song, Bowie said: "The film essentially deals with a girl's emotions and what she's going through, discovering about herself and her parents and her relationship to her family.
 So I wanted something very emotional, and for me the most emotional music I can think of is gospel."

 Bowie and producer Arif Mardin recorded "Underground" at Atlantic Studios in New York.
 The track included a large chorus of backing vocalists including Chaka Khan, Luther Vandross and Daphne Rubin-Vega, along with the Radio Choir of the New Hope Baptist Church.

 Lead guitar was played by blues guitarist Albert Collins, whose contribution to the song was described by Bowie as "a very savage, rough, aggressive sound which goes against some of the maybe superficial slickness of the synthesizers."